 - Consume Cold Water Fish (small wild caught fish, aka bait fish)

 - Eliminate Processed Foods especially Sugars (that’s in her twice, hint, hint)

 - Intestinal Health is very Important to Maintain (Biotin is made by healthy intestinal flora and is especially helpful for people with diabetes)

 Vitamins and Minerals that are Normally Deficient in Diabetes

 - Bitter Gourd

 - Jerusalem Artichoke

 The rise and normalcy of diabetes in our culture is directly related to our consuming a diet that has never existed before on this planet.
 We should applaud ourselves for this mass experiment we are conducting on ourselves.
-However, we all know the realities of the results so maybe it is time we mature a little as a society and learn some self-control.
-Genetics allowing of course.
+However, we all know the realities of the results, so maybe it is time we mature a little as a society and learn some self-control.
+Genetics permitting of course.